danieldg/rwaybar/doc/config.md

 ## Text Expansion

-Most values accept text expansion using `{module.key:format}` similar to python `f""` or rust `format!` strings.
+Most values accept text expansion using `{block-name.key:format}` similar to python `f""` or rust `format!` strings.
 The `:format` part is optional; if present, it allows formatting the string (adding padding, restricting width, etc).
-The `module` part is mandatory and defines which module (as defined in your configuration) to consult for the item.
+The `block-name` part is mandatory and defines which block (as defined in your configuration) to consult for the item.
 The `.key` part is optional and allows modules to provide multiple values; see the module-specific documentation for details.

 ## Formatting

-Any module may contain one or more of the following keys, which influence the display of the item.
+Any block may contain one or more of the following keys, which influence the display of the item.
 While the names were chosen to be similar to CSS when possible, not all features of the corresponding CSS property are present.